kevint2007/www.kevintheivendran.com-/content/projects/index.md

 ### 🌾 AgriLanka
 Working on a lease-to-own model for solar-powered irrigation pumps to aid smallholder farmers in Sri Lanka.

+### 🛰️ Geospatial Market Intelligence System (Kenya)
+Through ArcGIS Pro, I Used satellite data to find "hidden markets" for solar energy.
+By analyzing night-light imagery (NASA) and population maps, I built an automated system to identify off-grid communities in Kenya that are large enough for investment but currently have zero electricity.

 ### 🌿 Villars Institute Ecopreneurship
 Selected for the Villars Institute’s Ecopreneurship program focused on systems thinking and regenerative innovation.
 Collaborating with global changemakers to design scalable solutions in the space of climate.